 The maximum limit on the Special Improvements Assessments during the term of this contract is \$0.20 per \$100 of assessed fair market value of any real estate and taxable leasehold interests of property within the District which is zoned for commercial or industrial use or used for such purpose.
-For fiscal year 2020, the assessment rate was \$0.18 per \$100 of assessed fair market value, which was unchanged from the 2019 rate.
-The rate has not changed since 2009 fiscal year.
+For fiscal year 2021, the assessment rate was \$0.17 per \$100 of assessed fair market value, a decrease of \$0.01 from the assessment rate of \$0.18 per \$100 of assessed fair market value in fiscal year 2020.
+Prior to fiscal year 2021, the rate had not changed since the 2009 fiscal year.